-As of December 30, 2017 and December 31, 2016, the Company held certain assets that are required to be measured at fair value on a recurring basis.
-These included the Company's financial instruments, including cash and cash equivalents and short-term investments.
-The following table represents our fair value hierarchy and the valuation techniques used for financial assets measured at fair value on a recurring basis:

-- (1) Cash equivalents consist primarily of money market funds and short-term investments with original maturity dates of three months or less at the date of purchase, for which the Company determines fair value through quoted market prices. - (2) Short-term investments consist of mutual funds, classified as available-for-sale and recorded at fair market value, based on quoted prices of identical assets that are trading in active markets as of the end of the period for which the values are determined.

-During fiscal year 2017 and 2016, there were no transfers into or out of Level 1 and Level 2 assets.
+As of December 29, 2018 and December 30, 2017, the Company held certain assets that are required to be measured at fair value on a recurring basis.
+These included the Company's cash and cash equivalents which consist primarily of money market funds and short-term investments with original maturity dates of three months or less at the date of purchase.
+The Company determines fair value of these assets through quoted market prices and as such they are considered Level 1 assets.
+Level 1 cash and cash equivalents were valued at \$2,031 and \$2,850 as of December 29, 2018 and December 30, 2017, respectively.
+During fiscal year 2018 and 2017 there were no transfers into or out of Level 1 and Level 2 assets.